How to Move a Pool Table a Few Feet

 • Use a pool table lift.

-• Use furniture sliders and a bunch of friends.
+• Use furniture sliders and a few friends.

 Common Mistakes to Avoid

-• Wear Protective Gear: Use gloves to protect your hands from splinters or sharp edges.
-Consider wearing a back brace to support your back during heavy lifting.
+• Skipping protective gear: Use gloves to protect your hands from splinters or sharp edges.
+A back brace helps if you’re lifting any real weight.

-• Clear the Path: Before you start moving the table, make sure the path to its new location is clear of obstacles.
-This minimizes the risk of tripping or damaging the table (or your home).
+• Not clearing the path: Before you start, make sure the route to the new spot is clear of obstacles.
+That cuts the risk of tripping or banging the table (or your home).

-• Seek Assistance: Never attempt to move a pool table alone.
-Always have a team of helpers, and make sure everyone knows their role before you start moving.
+• Going it alone: Never try to move a pool table by yourself.
+Get a team together and make sure everyone knows their role before anything moves.

 Option 3: Use Four Dollies